Blotch3D/Blotch3D/readme.md

 [https://www.monogameextended.net](https://www.monogameextended.net/).

 Another alternative is UrhoSharp.
 I haven't looked at it in detail, but below are listed some of its advantages.
+It has not been updated in a while.

 -   UrhoSharp supports physics